 - Ability to stay on task and problem solve;

 - Ability to work in non-English speaking communities

 - Ability to speak Asian languages is a plus; Vietnamese, Khmer, and Tagalog.

 - Asian language(s) writing skills is a plus

 Please include a 1 or 2 page cover letter answering the questions below:

 - Why do you think it’s important for Minnesotan Vietnamese, Cambodian, and Filipinx to be active in voter engagement and community building?

 - What are the issues your community are facing now, and what is your idea to address them?

-- Why do you want to be an organizing fellow, and what do you hope to achieve in your community?
+- Why do you want to be an organizing fellow, and what do you hope to achieve in your community through this fellowship?